What is the General Data Protection Regulation (GDPR)?

 - on demonstrating compliance through the documentation of data processing activities;

 - on adopting organisational measures for data protection such as policies and practices; and

 - on providing more information to employees and job applicants on the purpose and legal grounds for collecting their data, and their rights in relation to their personal data.

-Employers should also be aware that the GDPR creates a new enforcement system, with significantly higher maximum penalties than under the Data Protection Act 1998.
+Employers should also be aware that the GDPR enforcement system provides for significantly higher maximum penalties than under the previous data protection regime.
 In particular, breach of the GDPR in some circumstances can lead to a maximum fine of €20 million or 4% of an undertaking's worldwide annual turnover, whichever is higher.